Bachan-rajput/Bachan/README.md

 # Bachan
-This is My First Repository
+This is My First Repository.
-Aurther Abhishek kumar
+Aurther - Abhishek kumar